 3D animation, on the other hand, is always done on a computer using computer software applications like 3DS Max, Maya etc. For 3D animation character models are built on a mesh-like structure on the computer.
 These models are then rigged or a virtual skeleton is applied to them for movements.
 A 3D animation Degree covers everything.

 The rigged models are then passed on to the animators who move the eyes, clothes, limbs etc. of the model to bring the character to life.
 3D animation appears more real-like.
 The blockbuster “Avatar” used 3D animation whereas the old Disney movies used traditional 2D animation.
 A Degree in animation covers all these concepts in details.

 Both the animation forms have their pros and cons. traditional 2D animation which is seldom used these days effectively captures the feelings and characterization.
 The process can rather be difficult and time taking.
 You may choose 2D or 3D animation for a Degree in animation.

-In traditional 2D animation for every tweak you need to create a new drawing.
-Thus traditional 2D animation majorly differs from 3D animation in terms of time, labour and cost.
-3D animation can be rendered faster, with more quality, with lesser efforts and at lower price.
+In traditional 2D animation for every tweak, you need to create a new drawing.
+Thus traditional 2D animation majorly differs from 3D animation in terms of time, labor and cost.
+3D animation can be rendered faster, with more quality, with lesser efforts, and at a lower price.